ahadas/ahadas.github.io/_posts/2016-7-24-monitoring-improvements-in-ovirt.md

 This new view is used by the monitoring in oVirt 4.0 but as we will see later on the monitoring in oVirt 4.1 won't use it anymore.
 Still, this new view is used in several other places instead of the costly 'vms' view.

 ## In-memory management of VM statistics
 The main argument for persisting data into a database is its ability to store information that should be recoverable after restart of the application.
-However, in oVirt the database is many times used to share data between threads and processes.
+However, in oVirt the database is many times used in order to share data between threads and processes.
 This badly affects performance.

 VM statistics is a type of data that is not supposed to be recoverable after restart of the application.
 Thus, one could expect it not to be persisted in the database.
 But in order share the statistics with thread that queries VMs for clients and with DWH, it used to be persisted.

 As part of this work, VM statistics is no longer persisted into the database.
 They are now managed in-memory.
 Threads that query VMs for clients retrieve it from the memory, and for DWH we can dump the statistics in longer intervals to wherever it takes the statistics from.
 By not persisting the statistics, the number of saves to the database it reduced.
 In our environment it got to 2% (38,669 msec) of the overall database interactions.
-It also reduce the time it takes to query all VMs for clients.
+It also reduces the time it takes to query VMs for clients.

 ## Query only VM dynamic data for VM analysis
-So 'vms_monitoring_view' turned to be much more efficient than 'vms' view as it returned only statistics, dynamic and static information of the VM (without additional information that is stored in different tables).
+So 'vms\_monitoring\_view' turned out to be much more efficient than 'vms' view as it returned only statistics, dynamic and static information of the VM (without additional information that is stored in different tables).

-But obviously querying only the dynamic data is much more efficient than using vms\_monitoring\_view:
+But obviously querying only the dynamic data is much more efficient than using the vms\_monitoring\_view:

 ```
 engine=> explain analyze select * from vms_monitoring_view where run_on_vds='043f5638-f461-4d73-b62d-bc7ccc431429';